By Milbre Burch

-He said, “Simorgh means 30 birds.
-It is a Sufi story in a time of great trouble.
-All the Birds of the world gathered to go to the land of Simorgh to ask Simorgh or to be their King for Simorgh can solve any problem.
-But they had to travel a vast distance and faced great hardships, mountains and seas and lands of fire.
+He said, “Simorgh means thirty birds.
+It is a Sufi story.
+In a time of great trouble. all the Birds of the world gathered to go to the land of Simorgh to ask Simorgh to be their King, for Simorgh can solve any problem.
+But they had to travel a vast distance and faced great hardships – mountains and seas and lands of fire.
 Some gave up hope and turned back.
 Others died in the journey.
-By the time they reached the land of Simorgh there were only 30 left.
+By the time they reached the land of Simorgh there were only thirty left.
 And when they got there they realized that the bird they were seeking was themselves; the thirty birds who persisted.”

 That’s when one of the others at the table looked up and said, “I’m going to be a Simorgh.”

-And so I stand as a witness to my students’ stories.
-Knowing that a diverse population enriches a nation that welcomes them.
-I think about oral stories about empowerment and lived experiences of exclusion and I hope that all of us can be persistent as the 30 birds facing hardships traveling long distances to forge a shared future together.
+And so I stand as a witness to my students’ stories, knowing that a diverse population enriches a nation that welcomes them.
+I think about oral stories about empowerment and lived experiences of exclusion and I hope that all of us can be persistent as the thirty birds facing hardships, traveling long distances to forge a shared future together.